 We make it all up.

 I have not discussed these ideas with Tom in decades.
 I believe that he has changed “the word is not the thing,” to “the concept is not the thing.”
-I have recently bought his book, Perceptual Intelligence and started following his blog, Wake Up!
+I have recently bought his book, Perceptual Intelligence, and started following his blog, Wake Up!

 My comments here are not an attempt to present Tom’s ideas.
 After that discussion, years ago, I have often reflected on those three principles and how they could be applied to consulting and to the process of changing work to bring out the best.
 What follows is my own spin on the three statements.